Docs

 Best practices to achieve session replication.

-If the server processing user requests becomes unavailable, it should be transparently replaced by another, in a way that allows the user to continue using the application without any disruption.
+For a Vaadin Flow application to reach the goals of High Availability and Down Scaling, it’s fundamental that the HTTP session is distributed correctly among multiple servers.
+If the server processing user requests becomes unavailable, it should be replaced transparently by another, in a way that allows the user to continue using the application without any disruption.

 Kubernetes Kit Session Replication